project-forth-works/project-forth-works/System-Software/dump/README.md

 ### Possible pitfalls with DUMP

-Some systems have hardware memory protection that is triggered if you access memory outside the reseved area.
+Some systems have hardware memory protection that is triggered if you access memory outside the reserved area.
 The dump utility can do so by trying to show this forbidden memory.
 Triggered memory protect might stop the current process and terminate your session.
 If necessary a suitable test for the validity of used addresses might be reasonable on such systems so that dump can issue a normal error message (or display dummy data) in theses cases and leave the system / session otherwise intact.